History of The Woodstock Inn & Resort

 1970 - 2015

-Since the opening of the new Inn the resort has been expanded 4 times with revisions to guest rooms and public spaces.
-In 1970 The Woodstock Ski Touring Center was opened and in 1986 The Woodstock Racquet & Fitness Club opened south of the Golf course.
-In 2010, the addition of our 10,000 square foot, LEED-certified Spa facility that features 10 treatment rooms, a bridal suite and locally sourced products.
+Since the opening of the new Inn, the resort has been expanded 4 times with revisions to guest rooms and public spaces.
+In 1970 the Woodstock Ski Touring Center was opened, and in 1986 the Woodstock Racquet & Fitness Club opened south of the Golf course.
+In 2010 our 10,000 square foot, LEED-certified Spa facility was added, featuring 10 treatment rooms, a bridal suite, and locally sourced products.

 2016 - Woodstock Inn & Resort Unveils Enhancements

-The completion of Phase 1 of our enhancement project were reveiled in May of 2016.
+The completion of Phase 1 of our enhancement project was revealed in May of 2016.